androidchat/blog/2015-05-25-android-developer-for-todeod.md

 ---
 <p class="cta z-depth-1">This is a sponsored post promoting a Job opportunity in Android Development. </p>

-Todoed is currently a chrome extension that turns any text into a task with just one right click.
-Some say we are ridiculously easy - here are what the rest are saying
+[=Todoed is currently a chrome extension that turns any text into a task with just one right click.
+Some say we are ridiculously easy=] - here are what the rest are saying
 [https://twitter.com/Todoed_pwl/timelines/585107612292747264](https://twitter.com/Todoed_pwl/timelines/585107612292747264)

 * Share ownership in Todoed upto 3%